 Inventories classified as held for distribution include assets whose ownership will transfer to another entity (for example, local government) at nil or nominal value.
 Inventories held for distribution have been reported at cost where cost is the original value recorded for these assets on acquisition by the Corporation plus the development cost.
 This cost is believed to be comparable to current replacement cost due to the limited revenue generating potential of the assets.
 Although these assets are held at cost, upon transfer to a local government entity, the Corporation will write these assets down to nil value.

-Environmental Property Services (EPS) undertook a revaluation of land inventories at 31 March 2023 balance date.
-The valuer has issued an updated report as at 30 June 2023 confirming no changes to the revaluation results.
-The revaluation assessment resulted in a reversal of prior year decrements (prior year impairments) of \$0.608 million.
-Refer to Note 5 for details.
+Environmental Property Services (EPS) undertook a revaluation of land inventories at 31 March 2024 balance date.
+The valuer has issued an updated report as at 30 June 2024.
+The revaluation assessment resulted no impairment at the balance date.